Skip to main content

 Option 1: Add a Part D Drug Plan

-Part D covers prescription medications.
-You purchase a standalone Part D plan from a private insurer.
-Plans vary in cost, covered drugs (formulary), and pharmacy networks, so comparing options is important.
-If you do not sign up for Part D when you are first eligible and you go without creditable drug coverage for 63 or more consecutive days, you may face a permanent Part D late enrollment penalty.
-Learn more about Part D prescription coverage.
+Part D is standalone prescription drug coverage sold by private insurers and added to Original Medicare.
+Plans vary in cost, covered drugs (formulary), and pharmacy networks, so comparing options matters.
+If you do not sign up for Part D when first eligible and go without creditable drug coverage for 63 or more consecutive days, you may face a permanent Part D late enrollment penalty.
+Learn how this gap works in our guide to the Part D coverage gap.

 Option 2: Add a Medicare Supplement (Medigap) Policy

-Medigap plans, sold by private insurers, help pay the out-of-pocket costs that Original Medicare does not cover, such as deductibles, coinsurance, and copayments.
-Your open enrollment window for Medigap starts the month you are both 65 and enrolled in Part B and lasts six months.
+Medigap plans, sold by private insurers, help pay the out-of-pocket costs Original Medicare does not cover, such as deductibles, coinsurance, and copayments.
+Your Medigap open enrollment window starts the month you are both 65 and enrolled in Part B, and lasts six months.
 During this window, insurers cannot deny you coverage or charge you more based on health conditions.
 Outside this window, medical underwriting may apply.
-Our guide to Medicare Supplement plans covers what each plan letter includes.
+Compare specific plan letters, such as Plan G and Plan N, to see what each covers.

 Option 3: Switch to Medicare Advantage (Part C)

 Medicare Advantage plans are offered by private insurers approved by CMS.
 They bundle Part A, Part B, and usually Part D into a single plan, and often include extra benefits like dental, vision, and hearing coverage.
-You must remain enrolled in both Part A and Part B to join a Medicare Advantage plan.
-If you choose Medicare Advantage, you generally cannot use a Medigap policy alongside it.
+You must remain enrolled in both Part A and Part B to join a Medicare Advantage plan, and you generally cannot use a Medigap policy alongside it.
+See our comparison of Medicare Advantage vs. Medicare Supplement to weigh the tradeoffs.
+You can switch between Medicare Advantage and Original Medicare during the Medicare Annual Enrollment Period, which runs October 15 through December 7 each year, with changes taking effect January 1.

 The Part B late enrollment penalty is permanent.
-For each 12-month period you were eligible but did not enroll, your monthly Part B premium increases by 10%, and that increase stays with you as long as you have Medicare.
+For each 12-month period you were eligible but did not enroll, your monthly Part B premium increases by 10%, and that increase stays with you for as long as you have Medicare.
 COBRA and retiree health coverage do not count as qualifying coverage for avoiding the penalty.
 Only active employer or union group health plan coverage based on your own or your spouse's current employment qualifies.
-If you are unsure, contact the Social Security Administration before declining Part B.
+Contact the Social Security Administration before declining Part B if you are unsure.

 Key Things to Know Before You Enroll

-If you worked and paid Medicare taxes for at least 10 years, you pay no monthly premium for Part A. Part B has a standard monthly premium, $185.00 in 2026 for most enrollees.
+• Most people pay no monthly premium for Part A if they worked and paid Medicare taxes for at least 10 years; Part B has a standard monthly premium of $185.00 in 2026 for most enrollees.

-Your Medicare card shows your Medicare number (not your Social Security number).
-If your card is lost or stolen, you can request a replacement through your Medicare.gov account or by calling 1-800-MEDICARE.
+• Your Medicare card shows your Medicare number, not your Social Security number; request a replacement through your Medicare.gov account or by calling 1-800-MEDICARE if it is lost or stolen.

-Each spouse enrolls individually.
-Your spouse's work history can qualify you for premium-free Part A even if you did not work enough quarters yourself.
+• Each spouse enrolls individually, though a spouse's work history can qualify you for premium-free Part A.

-Even after initial enrollment, compare Part D and Medicare Advantage plans each fall during the Annual Enrollment Period.
-Plans change their costs and formularies yearly.
+• Compare Part D and Medicare Advantage plans every fall during the Annual Enrollment Period, since costs and formularies change yearly.

 Medicare Savings Programs: Help With Costs